 Did you know?
 For your choice of paints, choose water-based.

 The tools will depend on the colour used (just above).
 Feel free to draw from the following lists.
 According to your needs, you may use:

 - Latex make up sponge « beauty blender » (compact and fine texture)

-GOOD TO KNOW: Before applying colour to the stencil, always unload your brush onto a cloth to remove excess paint.
+Did you know?
+Before applying colour to the stencil, always unload your brush onto a cloth to remove excess paint.

-2/ TO SPRAY COLOUR (different choices):
+2/ To spray colour (different choices):